 - Potential for collaboration with the right people

-Of course, the key to finding the best blogger community for you is shared interests.
-If you blog about knitting, there’s no point in diving into a technical blogger community.
-Step one, therefore, is to find YOUR community – the blogger community that revolves around your niche.
+Of course, the key to finding the best community for you is shared interests.
+If you write content about knitting, there’s no point in diving into a technical community.
+Step one, therefore, is to find YOUR community – the community that revolves around your niche.

 You don’t want to waste time reading conversations and threads that actually don’t matter in your field.
 That’s a recipe for frustration and time wasting, so be sure to do your research on this beforehand.